aws-samples/aws-stm32-ml-at-edge-accelerator/README.md

 Before we can use over the air (OTA) firmware updates, we need to atlease flash the device with the firmware manually once.
 Then future changes will be handled by Freertos OTA updates.

-After CDK deployment is successfull a binary firmware should have been created in s3 bucket.
-You can find the name of the bucket in the cloudformation output tab for the iotStack. please download the the file and downloading and using [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) follow the [steps](https://wiki.stmicroelectronics.cn/stm32mpu/wiki/STM32CubeProgrammer#Flash_programming_principles) to flash the device with the firware.
+After deployment is successfull a binary firmware file should have been created in s3 bucket.
+You can find the name of the bucket in the same cloudformation output tab for the iotStack.
+The binary file will have the follwing name `b_u585i_iot02a_ntz.bin`, please download this file.
+If you have already installed [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html), follow these steps to flash the device with the firware.

+1. Connect your device to your computer
+1. Open STM32CubeProgrammer
+1. Click Connect button on top right to connect to device
+1. Go to Menu and choose `Erase & programming`
+1. Click Browse and choose our binary file we just downloaded from s3
+1. Click `Start Programming` to flash binary to device
+1. When finished click `Disconnect` on top right corner

+**Note**
+if installing on a Mac make sure you run the following command before installing to give it exec permission `sudo xattr -cr ~/SetupSTM32CubeProgrammer-macos.app`

 Once flashed if you are still connected to the device using the command `screen /dev/tty.usbmodem103 115200`, you should see the device starting to log sound class detected from sensors.